syncfusion-content/xamarin-docs/Xamarin/SfButton/Customization.md

 ## Gradient Colors

-You can set the gradient color as background for SfButton using the [`GradientBackgroundColor`]() property.
-GradientBackgroundColor supports the following types of gradients:
+You can set the gradient as background for SfButton using the [`BackgroundGradient`]() property.
+It supports the following types of gradients:

 * `LinearGradient` - used to create linear gradient effects.
-You can use the `StartPoint` and `EndPoint` properties of SfLinearGradientBrush to define the direction of gradient color.
 * `RadialGradient` - used to create radial gradient effects.

-You can use the `Center` and `Radius` properties to customize the appearance of a radial gradient.
+Click [here](https://help.syncfusion.com/xamarin/sfgradientview/customization) to know more details about gradient.

 {% tabs %}
 {% highlight xaml %}